 While some add Ritz crackers to top off a cheesy tuna casserole, this recipe deserves more.
 It needs a crunchy layer of ridged potato chips on top, right?
 If you’re a pea lover, a lot of folks throw some in, but honestly who wants peas in a casserole.
 Save them for a scrumptious pea salad.

-Like my ground beef and potato casserole, this tuna casserole is an entire meal on its own.
-But to round it out, add a strawberry spinach salad or some roasted carrots for a perfect meal.
+Like so many casserole recipes this one is an entire meal on its own.
+But to round it out, add a strawberry spinach salad.

 - Egg noodles – For this recipe, I recommend sticking to cooked egg noodles rather than a flour pasta.